TS Laevad: Contract period 2016–2026

 TS Laevad replaced the previous operator, SLK, on 1 October 2016 after submitting a public procurement bid 64 million euros less than its predecessor.
 It was originally contracted to operate the routes until 30 September 2026.

 As none of TS Laevads new ferries were delivered in time for the start of the company's contract, three vessels from Vjatšeslav Leedo's Saaremaa Shipping Company (SLK) were chartered as an interim solution.
 The Sefine Shipyard in Turkey and the Remontowa shipyard in Poland paid TS Laevad a total of nearly €11 million in late fees.
 All four new ferries were in service by the end of April 2017.

 In 2019 the ferry Tõll had batteries installed which were expected to reduce the vessel's diesel consumption by 20%.
 It thus became the first hybrid passenger vessel in Estonia.

 In 2022, the company's ferries carried a total of 2.3 million passengers and 1.1 million vehicles.
 72 percent of total passengers sailed on the Saaremaa route, with the remainder on the Hiiumaa route.
 The busiest month was July, with 394,000 passengers.
 The least busy month was February, with 96,000 passengers.

+In April 2026, Polish shipbuilder CRIST was selected to build a new ferry to replace the ageing Regula.
+The new ferry will be owned by the Estonian State Fleet and operated by TS Laevad.
+It will be smaller than the company's own vessels and will have a 1B ice class, lower than the 1A ice class of the existing fleet.
+The ferry's main power source will be electricity charged from shore and stored in batteries, but there will also be auxiliary diesel generators.

 All five ferries have an onboard shop operated by R-Kiosk Estonia AS.
 In addition, the four larger ferries have a "Take Off" restaurant operated by Baltic Restaurants Estonia AS.